patrickbucher/docs/agile/clean-agile.md

 The project ends if no more stories worth implementing in terms of their ROI can be gathered for another iteration.

+### INVEST Stories

+User stories do not describe features in detail, they are rather a reminder of features.
+The acronym INVEST stands for simple guidelines to be followed when writing stories:

+- **I**: _Independent_.
+User stories don't have to be implemented in a particular order, because they are independent of each other.
+Even though dependencies cannot be avoided sometimes, they should be kept at a minimum, so that stories can be implemented in the order of their business value.
+- **N**: _Negotiable_.
+User stories should leave space for negotiations between business and development.
+Those negotiations can help to keep the cost low by agreeing on simple features ans easy implementations.
+- **V**: _Valuable_.
+User stories must create clear and quantifiable value to the business.
+Soft quantifications like high/medium/low are fine, as long as stories can be compared in terms of their business value.
+Such stories usually cut through all layers: from frontend over backend to the database and middleware.
+Architecture, refactoring, and cleanup tasks are not user stories!
+- **E**: _Estimable_.
+User stories must be concrete enough in order to be estimated by the developers.
+However, stories must still be negotiable, so aim for the sweet spot between specificy and vagueness by being precise about the business value while leaving out implementation details.
+- **S**: _Small_.
+User stories should be small enough so that they can be implemented by one or two developers within a single iteration.
+A good rule of thumb is to pick roughly the same number of stories for an iteration as there are developers on the team.
+- **T**: _Testable_.
+User stories should be accompanied by tests specified by the business.
+A story is complete when all of its tests pass.
+Tests are usually written by QA and automated by the developers.
+Specifying the tests can happen later than the actual story is written.

+### Story Estimation

+There are different ways to estimate user stories. _Flying Fingers_ is the
+simplest: After reading and discussing a story, developers hold up the amount of fingers corresponding to their estimation of story points.
+They do so behind their backs, and all hands are shown on the count of three.

+_Planning Poker_ is a similar approch based on numbered cards denoting story points.
+Some decks use a Fibonacci series (1, 2, 3, 5, 8), sometimes with additional indications: infinity (∞) for stories too big for estimation, a question mark (?) if there's not enough information available to estimate a story, and zero (0) if the story is too trivial for estimation.

+As fingers or cards are revealed, there might be a consensus, in which case the common number is written on the index card.
+If there is a big deviation, those differences are being discussed, followed by another round of estimation, until a consensus can be reached.

+Stories too trivial for estimation (0) can be combined by stapling those index cards together.
+Here, multiple zeros can indeed add up to something more than zero.
+Stories too big (∞) can be split up as long they comply to the INVEST guidelines.

+Stories too unclear for estimation (?) often require additional research.
+A meta-story—a so-called _spike_, cutting a very thin slice through the sytem—is created and referred to as a dependency of the original, unclear story.